Jennifer Bou Lahoud

 I was denied to return to St. Lucy’s because of my disability but I did not give up on my education.
 I finished off my junior year by home schooling and then enrolled at San Dimas High School for my senior year.
 I was able to maintain a 4.0 GPA and continue my physical therapy.

 With the support of the Be Perfect community, trainers, and friends, I was continuously motivated to continue my education.
 In December of 2014, I graduated from the University of Southern California (USC) thanks to the Swim with Mike Scholarship for physically disabled athletes.
 During my time there, I double majored in Neuroscience and Psychology.
 In May of 2016, I graduated USC again from the Master of Science in Applied Psychology Program.
 At both graduation, my primary trainer, Jenna Hardy, stood next to me as walked across the stage to obtain my diploma.

 As I enter in the real world and look for a job, I have been able to network within the Be Perfect community in hopes to working in the Human Resource Department.

-How has Project Walk helped you if applicable?
+How has The Perfect Step helped you if applicable?
 I rely on my dreams and my motivations to shape my world.
 I have aspired to never give up on my dream to walk again and that is my underlying accomplishment.
 I devote my energy to rigorous exercise-based rehabilitation to regain motor ability in my legs.
 Working to my maximum capacity each day has allowed me to see significant improvements in my muscles and motor abilities.
 I have regained some movement and can currently take steps with the assistance of ankle foot orthopedics (AFOs) braces and a walker.

 What are some future goals that you would like to attain, that Be Perfect can help you achieve?
 My short-term health goal is to remain physically healthy and stand independently.
 If I continue at this pace, I should be able to accomplish these goals.